Reactive & Aggressive Dogs | There’s Always a Reason

 ambassador dogs walking together on lead

 We start all our Reactive and Aggressive cases away from the home.
-Here’s Why:
+Here’s Why it matters:

 “My dog is most aggressive in or around the home - and it’s bitten several people who walked through the front door.
 Can you also walk through our front door so we can show you how bad the behaviour is?”